 In terms of what’s more eco-friendly then, it really depends on your use of the desktop.
 If you’re regularly doing video editing and animation work, then the AMD Ryzen 9 3900X is more power-efficient.
 If you’re more likely to be playing games and tackling low-performance tasks such as web browsing and word processing, the Intel Core i9-9900K looks the better option.

 I saw inconsistent results when it came to thermal performance.
 When using the stock fan, I saw the AMD Ryzen 9 3900X occasionally raise up to 95°C when running or playing intensive games/software.
 Fortunately, the Wraith Prism RGB stock cooler has a physical switch which speeds up the fan and does a better job at cooling down the CPU.
 The downside of this is that the fan can get really loud – to the point it will start annoying you unless you’re rearing a pair of headphones.

 While a third-party fan isn’t necessary at all, I did find the Corsair Hydro Series H150i PRO RGB 360mm liquid cooler to slightly improve performance results while also remaining significantly quieter.
 This is by no means a cheap solution, but it’s still worth the buy to maximise the performance and lifespan of the CPU.

 AMD Ryzen 3900 X Overclocking – Can you overclock it?

-I didn’t have high hopes for the AMD Ryzen 3900 X overclocking potential since it saw thermal throttling with its own stock cooler.
+I didn’t have high hopes for the AMD Ryzen 3900 X overclocking potential.
 Because of time constraints, I was also limited to how much tweaking I could do and therefore kept to all-core overclocking rather than boosting the performance of each core individually.

 I used AMD Ryzen Master, syncing up all the cores and manually raising the clock speed incrementally to prevent a sudden overheat.